shubhampandey45/VridAssignment/README.md

 manner, and allow users to read individual blog posts.
 WebView is used to display content of each individual blog.

-The basic app will have two screens -
+The basic app has two screens -
 1. List of blogs
 2. Individual blog content (using WebView)